 2. Slide Rock State Park in Sedona

 Cool off in Sedona at this state park.
 Located 7 miles north of Sedona on the way to Flagstaff, Slide Rock State Park houses a smooth natural water slide formed from red sandstone that cascades into a cooling swimming hole.
-During the hot and dry Arizona summers, locals and visitors head to this oasis to cool off. azstateparks.com/slide-rock
+During the hot and dry Arizona summers, locals and visitors head to this oasis to cool off.
+During the fall and winter, this park is a great spot for picnicking and viewing local wildlife.
+You’ll be amazed at the views. azstateparks.com/slide-rock

 3. Dead Horse Ranch State Park in Cottonwood